Juan Soto agrees to record $765 million, 15-year contract with Mets, AP source says

-Star outfielder Juan Soto and the New York Mets have agreed to a record $765 million, 15-year contract, a person familiar with the deal told The Associated Press, believed to be the largest pact in team sports history.
+DALLAS — (AP) — Star outfielder Juan Soto and the New York Mets agreed Sunday to a record $765 million, 15-year contract, a person familiar with the deal told The Associated Press, a deal that could escalate to $805 million and is believed to be the largest pact in team sports history.

 The person spoke on condition of anonymity because the agreement, first reported by the New York Post, was subject to a successful physical.